Game Theoretic Liquidity Provisioning in Concentrated Liquidity Market Makers: Game Theoretic Analysis

 Hence, regardless of \emph{which} Nash equilibrium $\Lbt$ of $\og$ we consider, the following three quantities are unique and equal to that of the atomic game equilibrium $\Kbt$: 1) the atomic liquidity $\Theta(\Lbt)$ (i.e. the amount of liquidity the LPs have invested in each atomic range); 2) the amount of total budget used by each LP; and 3) the utility of each LP.
+Fig. \ref{fig:original-to-atomic} illustrates Thm. \ref{thm:complex-simple} via an example.

 Since the above three quantities are the only properties of interest in this work, there is no need to characterize the multiple Nash equilibria of $\og$.
 Instead, if we find the unique Nash equilibrium of $\ag$, we obtain all the quantities of interest for \emph{all} Nash equilibria of $\og$.
 Also, note that given the Nash equilibrium $\Lbt$ of the simple game, \emph{any} strategy for the original game that is consistent with $\Lbt$ (i.e., has the same atomic liquidity allocation and budget usage per LP) is also a Nash equilibrium of the original game.